 - 1 bunch of cilantro , finely chopped

 - Soak the bulgur in the water for at least 2 hours prior to starting cooking.

 - Drain the water, squeezing the bulgur to get rid of as much liquid as possible.
-Reserve bulgur.
+Set bulgur aside.

 - In a pot heat the oil over high heat.

 - Brown the sausage.
 Lower the heat and add auyama, bell peppers, onion garlic, and tomatoes.
 Cook and stir until onions become translucent.
-Add tomato sauce, pepper, salt and oregano and mix well.
-Add the bulgur and coriander and mix well.
+Add tomato sauce, pepper, salt, and oregano and mix well.
+Add the bulgur and cilantro and mix well.

 - Cover and simmer over low heat for 5 minutes.